Nebby1999/VarianceAPI/VarianceAPI/Assets/README.md

 ## Changelog
+'0.4.0'

+* Changes to the OverrideName system

+	- Added a new enum which enables the OverrideName to completely override the variant's baseName.

+	- System now works with a switch

+	- Renamed overrideOrder to overrideType

+* Added a new Array in VariantInfo for VariantExtraComponents

+* Added a new ScriptableObject called VariantExtraComponents.

+	- VariantExtraComponents can be used to add a custom component to a specific variant when it spawns

+	- This component *must* inherit from the new VariantComponent component found in the api (VariantComponent inherits from MonoBehaviour)

+	Has the following settings:

+		- string componentToAdd: The component to add to the Variant. this must be the combination of the Namespace of the component, alongside the class name.
+For example: TheOriginal30.VariantComponents.AddMissileLauncherToLemurian

+		- bool isAesthetic: Wether the component to add just adds a mesh to the original body.

+		- Non aesthetic components support haven't been added yet.

+	- Used in TheOriginal30's Badass lemurian to attach the Missile Launcher.

+* Added discord server to the ReadMe

+* Hopefully fixed broken icon.

 '0.3.0'

 * All of VarianceAPI's ScriptableObjects have Headers and Tooltips, making it easier to create the objects in the UnityEditor